claytonwramsey/chess-engines-class/hw2/README.md

 You can run them all from the command line by executing `cargo test perft`, which executes every test with `perft` in its name.

-If all six unit tests pass, you will receive a grade 100% for this assignment.
+If all six unit tests pass, you will receive a grade of 100% for this assignment.

 ## Benchmarking results